FelixDux/impact-oscillator/README.md

 ## Mathematical Background
 I completed my PhD in 1992 and have not followed academic developments since that time, so the work described here is probably outdated and makes no reference to more recent research.

-Most of my thesis was devoted to a simple mathematical model comprising a simple harmonic oscillator whose motion is constrained by a hard obstacle, from which it rebounds instantaneously:
+Most of my thesis was devoted to a simple mathematical model comprising a forced harmonic oscillator whose motion is constrained by a hard obstacle, from which it rebounds instantaneously:

 ![equation](https://latex.codecogs.com/svg.latex?M%5Cfrac%7B%5Cmathrm%7Bd%5E%7B2%7D%7D%20X%7D%7B%5Cmathrm%7Bd%7D%20T%5E%7B2%7D%7D&plus;2D%5Cfrac%7B%5Cmathrm%7Bd%7D%20X%7D%7B%5Cmathrm%7Bd%7D%20T%7D&plus;KX%3DF%5Ccos%20%5Cleft%20%28%20%5COmega%20T%20%5Cright%20%29%2C%20X%20%3C%20S)